A Question of Balance: Writing

-Ray Thomas' "And the Tide Rushes In" is a reflection on the impermanence of material things.
+Ray Thomas's "And the Tide Rushes In" is a reflection on the impermanence of material things.
 It was inspired by conflict with his ex-wife.
-He explains, "And the Tide Rushes In" was recorded after a big argument with my ex-wife.
+He said: "'And the Tide Rushes In' was recorded after a big argument with my ex-wife.
 And I say...'You keep looking for someone to tell your troubles to, I'll sit down and lend an ear yet I hear nothing new.'
 Just complaining, then the tide rushes in and washes my castle away."
-He remembers producer Tony Clarke making light of the fact the situation was productive creatively: "I remember Tony Clarke saying to her that she ought to have more rows with me because he considered it such a great song."
+He remembered producer Tony Clarke making light of the fact that the situation was productive creatively: "I remember Tony Clarke saying to her that she ought to have more rows with me because he considered it such a great song."

-Drummer Edge contributes "Don't You Feel Small": "It started basically as a bit of a go about ecology, and then I saw in it a lot of things the way people seem to be allowing themselves to be made to feel very insignificant by establishment things."
+Graeme Edge contributed "Don't You Feel Small": "It started basically as a bit of a go about ecology, and then I saw in it [...] the way people seem to be allowing themselves to be made to feel very insignificant by establishment things."
 The song is sung by the band's four singers, though Edge made an attempt at singing the song during the sessions.

-"The Tortoise and the Hare", written by bassist John Lodge, takes direct inspiration from the fable by Aesop.
+"Tortoise and the Hare", written by bassist John Lodge, takes direct inspiration from the fable by Aesop.
 He sees the song as a metaphor for the band: "It was really a sort of analogy, really, of the Moody Blues.
 You know, everyone else was racing away.
 We were just trying to say, 'If we just keep on going [with] exactly what we really believe, we're going to last and [beat out] everyone'."

-Hayward's "It's Up to You" was inspired by one of his relationships; he wrote the song on his newly acquired cherry red Gibson.
-Mike Pinder interprets a broader meaning from the song, one of taking responsibility on an individual level for global problems.
+Hayward's "It's Up to You" was inspired by one of his relationships; he wrote the song on his newly acquired cherry red Gibson guitar.
+Pinder interpreted a broader meaning from the song, one of taking responsibility on an individual level for global problems.
 He explains, "'It's Up to You' is very much a starker reality that people still need to realize, that it's up to the individual to make anything better, whether it be a political vote or in conserving water or in not polluting the planet."